irdanish11/devops/docker/README.md

 # 1. Introduction to Docker and Containerization.

-### 1.1 Virtual Machine vs Conainerization:
+### 1.1 Virtual Machine vs Containerization:
 * Virtual Machines tend to be more  computationally expensive and more complex than containers.
 * Virtual Machines can solve the problem handling multiple environments but they waste a lot of computational and storage resource which makes our host system very slow.
 * Sharing re-building, and distribution of VMs can be challenging.
-* Virtuall Machines encapsulate "whole machines" instead of just apps and environments.
+* Virtual Machines encapsulate "whole machines" instead of just apps and environments.
 * Containers are a more lightweight and easier to use than virtual machines.
 * Containers are more portable and can be used on multiple platforms as sharing, re-building and distribution is easy.
 * Containers Encapsulates apps/environments instead of whole machines.